United States forms

 - Neglecting to provide all necessary evidence and supporting documents.

-- Omitting a copy of the immigrant visa petition approval notice can lead to processing delays or even rejection.
+- Not including a copy of the immigrant visa petition approval notice can lead to processing delays or even rejection.

-It is intended for inadmissible nonimmigrants who already have the appropriate documents or applicants for Tor U nonimmigrant status.
+It is intended for inadmissible nonimmigrants who already have the appropriate documents or applicants for Tor U nonimmigrant status, as described in the [Application for T Nonimmigrant Status](/en/united-states/forms/i-914) guide.

 - When the official instructions indicate this form is required